wp-plugins/rollover-tab/readme.txt

 * You can use some other shortcodes between [rollover-tab...] and [/rollover-tab], since 1.2.0.
 * You can assign position of tabs left or right, since 1.2.0.
 * You can choose the scroll bar on or off.
 Since 1.2.0.
+* You can assign font size for tabs.
+Since 1.2.1.

 == Installation ==